 .
 Secure its connection to centrally hosted applications, hosted desktops and cloud-hosted desktops.
 The Cloud Desktop OS embeds the Linux-based operating system which comes with its own security and management settings.
 You can also locally install the Cloud Desktop OS or begin network booting for a real Zero Client-like security experience.

 Raspberry Pi founder Eben Upton confirmed the device’s immunity to these vulnerabilities due to its state-of-the-art processors.
 They include the ARM1176, Cortex-A7 and Cortex A-53 cores.
 Note that ARM processors generally run on Zero Clients.
 Now, here’s the good part.
 Their addition in Raspberry Pi Thin Clients means that IT can use the latter to manage VDI with optimized efficiency.
 All you need to do is configure Raspberry Pi for maximum security.
-You then get a versatile device which supports information assurance and minimizes IT downtime.
+You then get a versatile device that supports information assurance and minimizes IT downtime.

 Further Raspberry Pi Features and Capabilities

 ClearCube’s Raspberry Pi Thin Client is the perfect solution for VMware Horizon set-ups.
 Integrating Blast Extreme into Raspberry C3Pi Thin Client decreases CPU consumption.
 The reason?
-Video decompression is offloaded to its native hardware from the CPU using H.264-based decoder.
+Video decompression is offloaded to its native hardware from the CPU using an H.264-based decoder.
 This improves bandwidth and boosts performance in Horizon 7.1 settings.

-The C3Pi Raspberry Pi 3 endpoint also features support for Microsoft RDP, CITRIX HDX and many virtual desktops.
+The C3Pi Raspberry Pi 3 endpoint also features support for Microsoft RDP, CITRIX HDX, and many virtual desktops.
 All these are the makings of a true low-cost Thin Client that offers optimized performance in VDI set-ups.

 Raspberry Pi has evolved into a mature Thin Client over the years.
 Even today, it continues to show further potential as businesses research more use cases for this device.
 As per ZDNet, Gartner estimates that by 2020, 25 billion devices are expected to be connected to the IoT world.
 Why is it is an important prediction?
 By this time, tech developments will revolve more around smaller, simpler and low-cost IT solutions.
 Think of anything that eases IT and keeps costs low, and this is where the Raspberry Pi matters.